 More recently, the BSL Act (2022) recognised BSL in England, Wales and Scotland.
 The Act places an obligation on the government to make sure BSL is promoted and used across government departments.

-bSL, SSE or Makaton – What’s the difference?
+BSL, SSE or Makaton – What’s the difference?

 So, now you know the differences between the different communication methods.
-An easy way to remember the difference is this: both SSE and Makaton use and need English to convey meaning, BSL does not.
+An easy way to remember the difference is this: both SSE and Makaton use and need English to convey meaning, but BSL does not.